How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 2. Swap out glasses from your backup set

-3. Blot (don't wipe) spills to prevent smearing
+3. Blot (do not wipe) spills to prevent smearing

 Taking It to the Next Level